The Twyford Academies Trust takes its faith seriously; but more than that – students enjoy God and celebrate God's presence, work and creativity.

 A regular chapel programme reflects the diversity of interests present in the student body: from dance and discussion, to guided meditations, to a regular service of Holy Communion and Praise Celebrations.

 The Twyford Trust Fellowship Group provides for regular Bible study and weekends away and also supports its own website.
-In addition, the Twyford Trust has a Gospel choir, Chamber choir and Junior choir, all of which participate in school worship, along with musicians from across the student body.
+In addition, the Twyford Trust has a Gospel choir, Chamber choir and Junior choirs, all of which participate in school worship, along with musicians from across the student body.

 There are many opportunities to lead and support worship in school, with two Chaplaincy representatives for each year group, world faith representatives, and chapel ambassadors in each form.

 There is a wide range of extra-curricular activities that students are encouraged to participate in.
-The chaplaincy encourages an enriching, harmonious relationship between students of different faith within the school – Muslim students meet regularly to pray; the Chaplain has contact with a range of faith leaders in the local community who are willing to offer support and expertise.
+The chaplaincy encourages an enriching, harmonious relationship between students of different faiths within the school – Muslim students meet regularly to pray; the Chaplain has contact with a range of faith leaders in the local community who are willing to offer support and expertise.

 The Chaplaincy also provides for students' pastoral needs, running learning and mentoring programmes for example the 'Boys to Men' group seeks to nurture students' confidence and self-esteem.
 The Twyford Academies Trust has a full time Anglican Chaplain, The Revd David Brammer, assisted by the SMSC Lead Mr Douglas.